zanderzhng/EFI_Asrock_Z390_Phantom_ITX/README.md

 Currently I'm uploading the firmware with `Windows`, firmware version 4689.

-After uploading, rebooting into macOS with `BrcmNonPatchRAM2.kext` and `BrcmPatchRAM2.kext`, the bluetooth will work.
+After uploading, rebooting into macOS with modified `BrcmNonPatchRAM2.kext` and original `BrcmPatchRAM2.kext`, the bluetooth will work.

 Someone mentioned he could upload the firmware via `Windows in virtual machine`.
 That should be able to save some rebooting.